-- The proper level of clean power steering fluid
+- The proper amount of clean power steering fluid

-Your power steering system gets its power directly for your vehicle’s engine.
-This is done through the pulleys on the front of your motor and a belt running to your power steering pump.
+Your power steering system gets its power directly from your vehicle’s engine.
+This is done with a belt that runs from your engine’s crankshaft to the power steering pump.
 Some cars will have just 1 belt that snakes its way through all the pulleys on your engine, called a serpentine belt while other vehicles will have individual belts for each accessory.
-In either case if this belt gets frayed, glazed or breaks altogether, it will definitely cause your power steering system to malfunction.
-If you have a sudden loss in power steering in your vehicle, a broken belt is the most likely cause.
-If you simply have a squeaking belt, check out our article about noisy engine belts.
-In this case, replacing the belt often will fix your problem quickly and easily.
+In either case, if this belt gets frayed, glazed or breaks altogether, it will definitely cause your power steering system to malfunction.
+If you have a sudden loss in power steering in your vehicle, a broken belt is a likely cause.
+If you simply have a squeaking belt, the problem may be an easy fix.

-Your power steering system’s life blood is the fluid being pumped through it.
+Your power steering system’s lifeblood is the hydraulic fluid being pumped through it.
 The high pressure this fluid is at is used as a motive force for helping turn your front tires either through a power steering gear or rack.
 The actual mechanism for turning high fluid pressure into motion in your tires is relatively complicated and accomplished through a variety of small passages.
 If these passages become clogged it can cause your power steering system to malfunction.
-In most cases, these clogs will cause abnormally high pressures in the system which will cause your pump to whine and possibly fail prematurely.
-Clogs in your power steering system can be hard to identify but if you have a whining power steering pump or a difficult to run steering wheel this may be the cause.
-In some cases, a system flush and new fluid can clear the clog, but in some cases you may simply have to replace the power steering rack or gear.
+Unfortunately, clogs are very difficult to diagnose because there is no way to measure the pressures in your power steering system.
+If a clog is causing your power steering problems the first thing to do is to try flushing the system.
+If that doesn’t work, often times you have to replace the entire steering rack or gear.

 The last and most common of the power steering problems you may encounter is a leak.
 First, your system may actually have a leak where it is drawing air into the system causing your pump to whine.
-This leak would be due to a cracked or loose hose on the return side of your system.
-These hoses usually have simple clamp fittings rather than banjo bolts and tend to be larger in diameter than the high-pressure hoses.
+This leak would be due to a cracked or loose hose in between the fluid reservoir and the pump.
 If you have a leak like this you will notice your power steering fluid getting foamy and your pump whining due to the air in the system.
 In this case, you can replace those hoses or tighten the clamps to stop the leak.

-You can also have a power steering leak where the fluid is forced out of the system due to the high pressure.
-This can happen at the hose connections, or at any of the seals in your systems like the seals on the rack or where the steering column connects to the steering gear.
-Replacing these seals is often impossible based on the design of the system and replace the whole rack or gear simply due to a leak can be a high price to pay.
-The best way to fix a leak in your power steering system is to use BlueDevil Power Steering Stop Leak.
-Simply pour a bottle into your power steering fluid reservoir and BlueDevil Power Steering Stop Leak will seal your power steering leaks as your drive stopping your fluid loss.
-Simply top off your system with the manufacturer’s recommend type of power steering fluid and have your car back to driving like normal quickly and inexpensively.
+You may also have a leak on the pressure side.
+This leak could be where a rubber hose meets a hard line or at a seal on your power steering rack where it connects to your tie rods or where the steering column connects.
+These seals are usually not serviceable so to get new seals you would need to replace the whole steering rack or gear which can get expensive.
+An alternative would be to repair the seals in your power steering system to stop the leak using BlueDevil Power Steering Stop Leak.
+Simply pour a bottle into your power steering fluid reservoir and BlueDevil Power Steering Stop Leak will seal your power steering leaks as your drive fixing your power steering problems.
+Simply top off your system with the manufacturer’s recommended type of power steering fluid and have your car back to driving like normal quickly and inexpensively.

-You can also purchase BlueDevil Power Steering Stop Leak at any of our partnering local auto parts stores like:
+You can find BlueDevil Power Steering Stop Leak at any of our partnering local auto parts stores like: